nileshjawarkar/obsidian/Java-EE-8/Sections/06 - Rest Web Service.md

 ["3794bab4-a59f-47a6-a4fb-da597d46f782"]
 ```

-**UriInfo** : An instance of `UriInfo` can be injected as field or method parameter using the @Context annotation.
+**UriInfo** : An instance of `UriInfo` can be injected as field using the @Context annotation.
 UriInfo provides access to application and request URI information.

 In above example, url is created as shown & explained below.
 ``` java